1

 Requirements

-• BLS certification required; ACLS preferred
+• BLS certification required, ACLS preferred

-• Experience in high-acuity, high-volume hospital settings required โ€” candidates with experience limited to small or low-volume hospitals will not be considered
+• Experience in high-acuity, high-volume trauma hospital settings required

-• Epic EMR proficiency required
+• EPIC EMR experience required

 Additional Information

-American Traveler Job ID #P-713183.
+American Traveler Job ID #P-745266.
 Pay package is based on 12 hour shifts and 36 hours per week (subject to confirmation) with tax-free stipend amount to be determined.
 Posted job title: Travel RN - Med/Surg

 About American Traveler